mBnc34/Ftp-Project/readme.md

 | :---: | :---: |:---: | :---: | :---: |
 | JavaScript | commonJS | nodeJS | 'net' | windows |

+## Some difficulties :
+- Manage 2 sockets :
+  - Comand's socket to manage the first connexion and the commands
+  - Data's socket when data need to be send (data that is not just message and code)
+- Manage the 2 connection mode :
+  - Active mode :
+  - Passive mode : To let the client decide his own port for data socket